vegaprotocol/specs/specs/0045-data-sourcing.md

 Data sources that are no longer active as defined above can be discarded.

-## 6. Types of data source
+## 7. Types of data source

 The following data sources have been defined:
 1. Internal basic data sources (Vega time, direct value) [TODO: link]
 1. [signed message](./0046-data-source-signed-message.md)
-1. Time triggered (at a certain date/time)
+1. Time triggered (at a certain date/time) [TODO: link]
-1. Filters (exclude certain events basd on conditions and boolean logic against the fields on the data such as equals, simple comparisons, is/is not in a predefined list, an MVP of this functionality is needed to allow TPOs to be practical)
+1. [Filters](./0047-data-source-filter.md) (exclude certain events based on conditions and boolean logic against the fields on the data such as equals, simple comparisons).
+An MVP of this functionality is needed to allow signed message data sources to be practical, more complex filters are included in the "future work" section below.
-1. Ethereum oracles (events, contract read methods)
+1. Ethereum oracles (events, contract read methods) [TODO: link]

-## 7. APIs
+## 8. APIs

 APIs should be available to:
 1. List active data sources and their configuration
 1. Emit an event on the event bus when a data source value is emitted.
 For example a signed message data source would emit an event for EVERY signed message that matched on of the public keys for an active signed message data source definition (*even if these are later filtered out*).
 A filter data source defined on a signed message data source would therefore only emit an event bus message when data passes the filters, etc.

-## 8. Future work
+## 9. Future work

 The following are expected to be implemented in future.